- Two changes to the FTSE 100

 - Just Eat and Phoenix Group Holdings to join FTSE 100

-FTSE Russell, the global index provider, confirms today that Royal Mail will be joining the FTSE 100 Index.
-In the rebalance, Hammerson will leave the UK’s leading index and enter the FTSE 250 Index.
+FTSE Russell confirms today that Just Eat and Phoenix Group Holdings will be joining the FTSE 100 Index as a result of the March 2019 quarterly review.
+In the rebalance, GVC Holdings and Wood Group (John) will leave the FTSE 100 index and enter the FTSE 250 index.

 The FTSE 250 Index will see the following changes (in alphabetical order), in addition to the amendments described above.